-FCC to reject LightSquared's application to build LTE networkAlex Wagner - Deputy Managing Editor, News Desk
+FCC to reject LightSquared's application to build LTE networkAlex Wagner - Editorial Director of News and Content

 So far LightSquared hasn't had much luck in its quest to get FCC approval so that it can begin building a wholesale 4G LTE network.
 There have been concerns that the network will interfere with GPS devices, and despite LightSquared's attempts to convince the FCC and NTIA otherwise, it doesn't look like the company will be getting the green light.
 The FCC has issued a statement saying that it plans to revoke the conditional permission that it gave LightSquared to build an LTE network.
 In a letter to the FCC, the NTIA says that it has concluded that LightSquared’s network will affect GPS devices and that there's "no practical way to mitigate the potential interference at this time."
 LightSquared has issued a response saying that it "profoundly disagrees" with the NTIA's findings and that it is still committed to working toward a resolution with the government and GPS industry.

 It's nice to see that LightSquared is still dedicated to get the thumbs up from the FCC for its LTE network, but things definitely aren't looking good for the company.
 Additionally, it's worth noting that Sprint has given LightSquared a mid-March deadline to gain FCC approval, with the carrier saying that it will give its partnership with LightSquared the axe if the firm isn't able to get its plans approved by the middle of next month.
 It'll definitely be interesting to see where things go from here.
 Until we hear more on the matter, you can find LightSquared's full press release down below.